It depends on where you live. If you live in the US or Canada, you can own a peacock. If you live in India, there are specific rules.

 You love your pet even when it’s naughty, but your neighbors won’t.

 Peacocks are infamous for their shrill, loud voices, which can wake up an entire locality.
 They start hooting in the morning and communicate this way only.

 Also, during the mating season, the sound increases.
 It will bother your neighbor.

 Peacocks are social birds.
 They live in a group and forage together.
 They fight for a female and mark their territory.

 They can live with chickens and turkeys in captivity, but they won’t be as happy as they are among their kind.
 If you are thinking about keeping one peacock or peahen, think again.

 They Are Vulnerable

-Peacocks may have a large body and look gigantic to you, but they are the opposite.
-They weigh upto 5 kgs and have a tail behind, which doesn’t make flying so easy.
+Peacocks may have large bodies and look gigantic to you, but they are the opposite.
+They weigh up to 5 kgs and have a tail behind them, which doesn’t make flying so easy.